Weekends at CH

 On Saturdays there are five academic lessons in the morning, followed by Band Parade.
 After lunch all pupils are involved in sport (often matches against other schools) or other timetabled activities.

-That is the end of formal commitments on a Saturday: after this senior pupils can go to Horsham and our final year (Year 13/Grecian) pupils can go to Horsham and or Crawley, to do some shopping and use recreational facilities.
+That is the end of formal commitments on a Saturday: after this senior pupils can go to Horsham and our final year (Year 13/Grecian) pupils can also go to Crawley, to do some shopping and use recreational facilities.
 Neither day children nor boarders can leave before this time.

 Saturday nights at CH are “full on” and there are always organised activities such as film nights, discos, talent shows, quizzes and much more.